custom-cards/upcoming-media-card/troubleshooting.md

 ## Radarr & Sonarr:
 For start and end date use "YYYY-MM-DD" format like so: "2018-09-31" Start date should be todays date and end date should be as far into the future as you set the component.
+Use the IP and port of your
+Radarr or Sonarr server.
 `````
 http://[IP]:[port]/api/calendar?apikey=[API_key]&start=[start_date]&end=[end_date]
 `````
 ## Plex:
+Use the IP and port of your Plex server.
 `````
 http://[IP]:[port]/library/recentlyAdded?X-Plex-Token=[token]
 `````